bytecodealliance/wasmtime/docs/examples-rust-wasi.md

 ### Async example

-This [async example code][code2] shows how to use the [wasmtime-wasi][`wasmtime-wasi`] module to execute the same WASI Preview 2 WebAssembly component from the example above.
+This [async example code][code2] shows how to use the [wasmtime-wasi][`wasmtime-wasi`] module to execute the same WASIp2 component from the example above.
 This example requires the `wasmtime` crate `async` feature to be enabled.

-This does not require any change to the WebAssembly module, it's just the WASI API host functions which are implemented to be async.
+This does not require any change to the WASIp2 component, it's just the WASIp2 API host functions which are implemented to be async.
 See [wasmtime async support](https://docs.wasmtime.dev/api/wasmtime/struct.Config.html#method.async_support).

 [code2]: https://github.com/bytecodealliance/wasmtime/blob/main/examples/wasi-async/main.rs
 [`wasmtime-wasi`]: https://docs.rs/wasmtime-wasi/*/wasmtime_wasi/preview2/index.html